Picovoice/picovoice/demo/web/README.md

 ## Usage
 1) Enter your `AccessKey` in the provided input field and
-2) Click the `start` button and wait until Picovoice has been initialized.
+2) Click the `Start Picovoice` button and wait until Picovoice has been initialized.
 3) Say the indicated wakeword, then try to say a command within the context indicated at the bottom.